 |Study type||Study Tier||Start Date||Duration||Course Contact|

-- For international students, IELTS (or equivalent) score of 6.0 with a minimum score of 5.5 in each unit
+For international students, IELTS (or equivalent) score of 6.0 with a minimum score of 5.5 in each unit or Access to Higher Education qualification.

 Mature learners may present a more varied profile of achievement which may include work experience (paid and/or unpaid), technical competencies and/or achievement of a range of professional qualifications in their work sector.